 Congratulations and welcome again to our Relational Bodywork Program.
 Please read all of the following to make your PCAB experience as smooth as possible.

-- Register for the class: We received your $50 application fee and possibly your $100 registration fee.
-To hold your space in the class, please make sure to pay the $100 registration fee if you haven’t paid it already.
-Please do this here on this secure form on our website–no check payments please.
+- Pay Registration Fee: We received your $50 application fee and possibly your $100 registration fee.
+To hold your space in the class, please make sure to pay the $100 registration fee if you haven’t already.
+Use our secure form on our Payment Page.
+Credit card and ACH bank transfer accepted.

-- Schedule: Class is held Mon, Tues, Thurs, & Fri from 8:15-12:15 & 1:15-5:15, starting on Monday, January 2.
-The last day of class, along with afternoon graduation ceremony, is held on June 16, from 8:15-5:15.
-Our regular schedule will consist of Practitioner Cultivation or Human Sciences in the mornings, and Bodywork every afternoon.
+- Schedule: Class is held Mon, Tues, Thurs, & Fri from 8:15-12:15 & 1:15-5:15, starting on Monday, January 8.
+The last day of class, along with afternoon graduation ceremony, is held on June 21, from 8:15-5:15.
+Our regular schedule will consist of Practitioner Cultivation and Relational Skills or Human Sciences in the mornings, and Bodywork every afternoon.
+From March to June, we also have a 4-hour clinic in Kapaa on one or two of our off days.

 - Location: Our location is at the Community Hall of The Church of the Pacific, 4520 Kapaka Rd, Princeville, HI 96722.
 It is located a kilometer from the bus stop and the Princeville Shopping Center, which contains a Foodland grocery store, a bakery, a few restaurants, a post office, 2 banks, and a gas station.
 PCAB and COP are not affiliated, but we are grateful to be sharing the space with a church that contributes so much to the Kaua`i community and shares the same dedication of service to others.